Hit Record — Course Admin

 Copy this prompt

 I run a [type of business] called [business name].
 I started it because [brief honest reason — not the polished version].
 My values as a business owner are [list 2–3 things that matter most to you].
 I want to create "human" short-form video content that lets people get to know me as the person behind the business — my story, my values, my struggles, and my why.
 Give me 10 specific video ideas that would help my audience connect with me personally and trust me as a business owner.
 Each idea should feel authentic and vulnerable, not salesy.
-Avoid anything generic like "my business journey" — make each idea specific to what I've shared about myself.

 💡 This bucket is the hardest for most business owners.
 Be honest in the prompt and you'll get ideas that feel real, not scripted.